 Switzerland’s Federal Office of Public Health noted on its website “there is now a risk of becoming infected with new coronavirus in almost all parts of the world.”
 As a result, it said, Swiss authorities would “no longer be referring to ‘affected areas’ ” as any different from the rest of the globe.

 U.S. President Donald Trump declared a national emergency, freeing up $50 billion to help fight the pandemic.
 He said he also was empowering the U.S. health and human services secretary to waive some laws and regulations to make it easier for patients to be treated and for the virus contained.

 “Europe has now become the epicenter of the pandemic, with more reported cases and deaths than the rest of the world combined apart from China,” Tedros told the news briefing.
 “More cases are now being reported every day than were reported in China at the height of its epidemic.”

-But Tedros said he was encouraged that many nations now adhere to WHO’s recommendations for how to respond and have emergency plans in place along with operational lab testing.
+But Tedros said he was encouraged that many nations now are adhering to WHO’s recommendations for how to respond and have emergency plans in place along with some operational lab testing.

-The U.N. health agency already has distributed more than $10 million from an emergency fund for contingencies that was used to buy much-needed supplies, such as masks, gloves and other personal protective equipment.
+The U.N. health agency already has distributed more than $10 million from an emergency fund for contingencies.
+The money is primarily being used to buy much-needed medical supplies, such as masks, gloves and other personal protective equipment.

-It has sent almost 1.5 million diagnostic test kits to 120 countries, Tedros said.
-Still, its previous estimate that $675 million will be needed through April for preparedness and response efforts will fall short as the COVID-19 pandemic spreads.
+WHO has sent almost 1.5 million diagnostic test kits to 120 countries, Tedros said.
+Still, he noted, the agency’s previous estimate that $675 million will be needed through April for preparedness and response efforts will fall short as the COVID-19 pandemic spreads.